In the Swift agentless solution, deploy the TRAI when starting the sync and delete the TRAI once the sync is finished.

 How it works?

-Also, note that whenever you specify the port manually, the control and data ports should be the same on both the source and target sides.
-Please refer to the snippet below for better understanding.
+5. Also, note that whenever you specify the port manually, the control and data ports should be the same on both the source and target sides.
+Please refer to the screenshot below for better understanding.

 Import TRAI image to private docker registry.